 13 – The bad things that happen in Iraq don’t happen in Kurdistan – Whatever you have been hearing in the news about Iraq for the last few years, happened in Arab Iraq, not in Kurdistan.
 The last terrorist attack that occurred in Kurdistan was in Erbil back in 2014.
 This means that London and Paris have suffered more attacks than the whole of Kurdistan itself.

 14 – However, the region is very unstable – I never meant that traveling to Kurdistan will be as peaceful as your spiritual journey through Bhutan, not even close.
 Despite being safe, the region is highly volatile and effective military operations are the only reason why it is safe.
 This means that things may change overnight, so being extra careful is more than wise.
-That is the main reason why you should travel with a high-risk travel insurance like First Allied.

 15 – There are military controls everywhere – When you travel between towns and cities, you will find so many military checkpoints run by Kurdish Army guys named Peshmergas.
 As a Western passport holder, they don’t give you any trouble but, once, I was traveling with an Iraqi from Baghdad and they held him for 15 minutes, at least.
 They don’t trust Arabs at all as any Arab could, potentially, be an ISIS spy.